sympa-community/gpldoc/man/sympa_config.5.md

     site (`sympa.conf`)

 When a mail command is sent to a list, by default Sympa rejects this message.
-This feature can be turned off setting this parameter to "ignore".
+This feature can be turned off by setting this parameter to "ignore".

 ### `misaddressed_commands_regexp`